Cyan4973/xxHash/README.md

                      It's _extremely effective_ when key length is expressed as _a compile time constant_,
                      with performance improvements observed in the +200% range .
                      See [this article](https://fastcompression.blogspot.com/2018/03/xxhash-for-small-keys-impressive-power.html) for details.
-                     Note: there is no need for an `xxhash.o` object file in this case.
+                     Note: there is no need to compile an `xxhash.o` object file in this case.
 - `XXH_NO_INLINE_HINTS` : By default, xxHash uses tricks like `__attribute__((always_inline))` and `__forceinline` to try and improve performance at the cost of code size.
 Defining this to 1 will mark all internal functions as `static`, allowing the compiler to decide whether to inline a function or not.
 This is very useful when optimizing for the smallest binary size, and it is automatically defined when compiling with `-O0`, `-Os`, `-Oz`, or `-fno-inline` on GCC and Clang.
 This may also increase performance depending on the compiler and the architecture.
 - `XXH_REROLL` : reduce size of generated code.
 Impact on performance vary, depending on platform and algorithm.
 - `XXH_ACCEPT_NULL_INPUT_POINTER` : if set to `1`, when input is a `NULL` pointer,